Design Critique: DICE (iOS App)

 Conclusion

-Overall, DICE does a great job at providing users with clear signifiers, intuitive affordances, and consistent mapping.
+Overall, DICE does a great job at creating clear signifiers, intuitive affordances, and consistent mapping.
 Key actions are highly discoverable, and the interface clearly communicates what is possible at each step.
 However, small issues such as pricing clarity and ticket sharing introduce more friction and could be improved upon.
+Regardless, Dice’s user satisfaction is very high, reflected in its 4.9 App Store rating.